PsCushman/pharma---challenge/README.md

 # pharma-challenge

 I uploaded files via the drag method to make sure there were no issues.
 This is a resubmission so I didn't want to take any chances.
+Despite the fact that the notebook is called starter, it is all my work and not in fact the starter code.

 I recieved help in a couple places.